 Among patients diagnosed with breast cancer that has already spread, however, between 10% and 50% develop a brain metastasis, depending on the subtype of breast cancer and other factors.

-At Dana-Farber/Brigham Cancer Center, the Program for Patients with Breast Cancer Brain Metastases in the Susan F. Smith Center for Women’s Cancers provides care from a team of experts including medical oncologists, radiation oncologists, neurosurgeons, neuro-oncologists, neuroradiologists, and pathologists.
+The Program for Patients with Breast Cancer Brain Metastases in the Susan F. Smith Center for Women’s Cancers at Dana-Farber provides care from a team of experts including medical oncologists, radiation oncologists, neurosurgeons, neuro-oncologists, neuroradiologists, and pathologists.
 Patients receive a personalized treatment plan based on their unique situation and the specific nature of their disease.

 What are possible symptoms of breast cancer metastasis to the brain?